Theory of coherent interaction-free detection of pulses: Results in the large- limit

 The detection efficiency of the coherent protocol is given by

 which, using the results above, can be evaluated to

 This shows that the efficiency approaches 1 in an oscillatory way, exactly as observed in the numerical simulations.

 These results allow us to obtain even deeper insights into the mathematics of our protocol.
-In the asymptotic large-$N$ limit and if $\theta \gg 1/N$ we can completely neglect even the first order terms in $\phi_N/2$.
-The coefficients of the final wavefunction become $c_0 \approx 1$, $c_{1} \approx c_{2} \approx 0$ so the protocol achieves nearly perfect efficiency.
+In the asymptotic large-$N$ limit, and if $\theta \gg 1/N$, we can completely neglect even the first order terms in $\phi_N/2$.
+The coefficients of the final wavefunction become $c_0 \approx 1$, $c_{1} \approx c_{2} \approx 0$, so the protocol achieves nearly perfect efficiency.
 To understand why this is the case, we can calculate $\mathbb{U}_{\{N\}} = \left[S (\phi_N)B(\theta ) \right]^{(N+1)}B^{-1}(\theta )$ in this limit, obtaining

-where $O_{n1 \times n2}$ is a null matrix of dimension $n_1 \times n_2$ and $\mathcal{B} (\theta)$ is the submatrix on the 1 -- 2 subspace from Eq. (\ref{eq:Bmatrix}) with $\theta_j = \theta$ and $\phi_j = \pi /2$.
-Asymptotically, the evolution is approximated as a rotation with an angle $N\theta$ in the subspace $\{|1\rangle , |2\rangle \}$.
-When we appply this operator to an initial state $|0\rangle$, the state of the system remains unaltered with very high probability.
-This is straightforward quantitative evidence that in the coherent interaction-free protocol, the state of the system at large $N$ does not evolve (mostly), and still one can detect the presence of a $B$-pulse with very high probability, which is of course an interaction-free detection.
+where $O_{n1 \times n2}$ is a null matrix of dimension $n_1 \times n_2$ and $\mathcal{B} (\theta)$ is the submatrix in the $1-2$ subspace from Eq.\,(\ref{eq:Bmatrix}) with $\theta_j = \theta$ and $\phi_j = \pi /2$.
+Asymptotically, the evolution is approximated as a rotation with an angle $N\theta$ in the $1-2$ subspace.
+When we apply this operator to an initial state $|0\rangle$, the state of the system remains unaltered with very high probability.
+This is straightforward quantitative evidence that in the coherent interaction-free protocol, the state of the system at large $N$ mostly does not evolve, and still one can detect the presence of a $B$ pulse with very high probability.